Buying A House with a 6% Interest Rate Is SMART

 Take advantage of falling rates to reduce monthly costs

-So, the thing to understand is that when you buy a house at a 6% today, you're not necessarily stuck at that 6%.
+So, the thing to understand is that when you buy a house at 6% today, you're not necessarily stuck at that 6%.
 And at the same time, you have the market working in your favor.
 And that's because if interest rates move higher, then you've already locked in that interest rate and you've locked in your housing price.
 If interest rates move lower, then you take advantage of them by refinancing.
 Or let's just say interest rates move sideways and they don't go up or down.
 Well, guess what?
-As we discussed earlier, chances are home prices are going to keep pace with the rate of inflation, which means they're going to gradually continue to creep up.
-But by buying that house, what you've done is now you've secured your housing payment, right?
+Chances are home prices are going to keep pace with the rate of inflation, which means they're going to gradually continue to creep up.
+But by buying that house, what you've done is now you've secured your housing payment.
 You've locked in the ability to have force savings.
 You're gaining that appreciation on that property as it continues to appreciate over that period of time and you've taken out the risk of the market going against you because now you've locked in that payment.

 How Supply and Demand Drive Home Prices Higher